 A biodiversity/nature credit could be developed as a finance mechanism to bridge the gap between conservation projects, carbon credits and corporates.
 High-quality projects could monetize their contributions towards global nature targets by selling "credits" for their work, whether bundled with carbon credits or sold as a standalone product.
 Corporates could then purchase these "credits" as a tool to invest in meeting nature and biodiversity targets.
-By verifying credits with a third party, equitable conservation work.
+By verifying credits with a third party, credits are guaranteed to be the result of effective and equitable conservation work.
 This ensures corporates have a reliable mechanism for their funding.